ChicoState/archenemy-ux/phaseIII/README.md

 ### Qualitative Results

-Qualitative data from the think-aloud protocol and debriefing sessions revealed several important insights about the user experience:
+Qualitative data from the think-aloud protocol and debriefing sessions revealed these insights:

 #### Task 1: Account Creation
 - Users found the registration process straightforward and intuitive